Heinz-und-Knurre/blackoutpedia/README.md

 progress=2%, eta(min)=147, with pageCount=40459
 ```

-This will tell you how many
+This will tell you how many drinks you can have prior to being able to surf the content.